aplteam/Tatin/docs/SemanticVersioning.md

 Tatin is based on the concept of Semantic Versioning (SemVer), so before we go into any details, we first need to understand SemVer.

+If you are already familiar with the concept of semantic versioning then of course you may skip this document.

 ## Format

 The version number of a Tatin package must follow the rules for Semantic Versioning: it always has the format `{major}.{minor}.{patch}`.